 Of all infertility cases, approximately 40–50% is due to “male factor” infertility.
-There are literatures hinting at an increasing trend of male infertility however not all researchers are convinced of a decreasing sperm quality.
+There is literature hinting at an increasing trend of male infertility however not all researchers are convinced of decreasing sperm quality.

 The exact reason for the decline in semen quality is not clear, but it may be due to environmental, nutritional, socioeconomic or other unknown causes.